opardo/dlmRStan/README.md

 - Competitor 1
 - Competitor 2

 *Awareness* is a special metric because the competitors' effect is almost always non-negative.
 In the worst case, consumers don't associate the competitors' ads with the studied brand and the contribution to *Awareness* is 0.
-But in other cases there is a confussion effect inside the category, and the competitors' contribution is positive.
+But in other cases there is a confussion effect within the category, and the competitors' contribution is positive.
 So it makes sense to set a restriction about non-negative betas.

 Also, there is a belief *Awareness' base level* exists.
 That means, there is a group of people who will recognize the brand, even if they didn't see any ad.
 In the model this is captured by the Intercept, so we expect it to be positive and lower than *Awareness*.